Skip to main content

 The two may sound familiar, but they have some core differences.
 Understanding the importance of savings and investment is essential for better financial planning.

 They both have one goal: to secure the future by fund accumulation, but the procedures differ.
-Savings offer immediate security and liquidity; meanwhile, investments are deducted for long-term wealth creation, which is often topped with risks and rewards.
+Savings offer immediate security and liquidity; investments, meanwhile, are made for long-term wealth creation and often carry risks and rewards.
 Here’s how you can get a quick look at their comparison:

 Feature